top of page

 4. Timely Feedback: Providing immediate feedback can help individuals understand the consequences of their choices.
 Real-time energy usage displays, for instance, encourage energy-saving actions.

-Advantages of Nudging:
+Advantages of Nudging

 1. Subtle Influence: Nudging respects individual autonomy while steering choices toward preferred outcomes, making it a more ethical alternative to mandates.